psyhomb/ecs-deploy/README.md

       Updating a task definition with a new image:

         ecs-deploy -d open-door-task -i docker.repo.com/doorman:17

+      Updating a task definition from the local file with a new image:

+        ecs-deploy -n doorman-service -f open-door-task.json -i docker.repo.com/doorman:17

       Using profiles (for STS delegated credentials, for instance):